 Vegan Thai food cupboard staples

 These are the general ingredients to keep stocked in your cupboard.
 If you have these ‘in stock’ you’ll be able to throw a simple plant based Thai meal together.
+We've also written a whole guide that details the crucial Thai ingredients we always keep stocked in our kitchen.
+That way, we'll never be disappointed when we get cravings to make delicious vegan Thai food!

 We always order soy sauce in bulk, and we keep light and dark in our pantry.
 We’ll let you into a little secret – we learned (in a Thai cooking class) that the key to making the perfect Thai dish, especially curries, is to balance the light and dark soy sauce.
 That’s why we always use both in our curry recipes.
 It enhances the flavours so much.
 We hope you try it!